Investigators seek person of interest in disappearance of Pryor teen

 Another person of interest in Collins' disappearance, Kiah John Pritchett, is in custody on gun charges following an investigation involving the Bureau of Alcohol, Tobacco, Firearms and Explosives.

-Pritchett, a Cherokee Nation citizen, is being held in the Muskogee County jail on a tribal charge of felon in possession of a firearm "for the time being," Stephens said.
+Pritchett, a Cherokee Nation citizen, is in the Muskogee County jail on a tribal charge of felon in possession of a firearm "for the time being," Stephens said.